Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 <!-- > -->

-For the client side you'll be using Apollo GraphQL client.
+For the client-side, you'll be using Apollo GraphQL client.

 <!-- > -->